tripledio/tripledio.github.io/_posts/2019-08-08-communication-as-a-skill.md

 ### Train communication in Mob

 Mob programming is not something that works everywhere.
 You need to get good at it.
 The team needs to get good at it.
-But even when you aren't doing it, there is a lot to be learned from a couple of sessions.
+But even when you aren't doing it on a daily basis, there is a lot to be learned from a couple of sessions.
 Try it out at work, in a meetup, unconference, ...
 Pay attention to how hard it is to "Not add noise", "Shut up", "Really listen".
 It is a great technique to practice communication in itself.

 ![Mob 4](/img/posts/communication/mob-group-2.jpg "Mob programming workshop"){:width="500px" : .center-image}

 ## Guidelines

 After the anti-patterns, I like to offer some guidelines that can help us in becoming better at good communication, at the risk of sounding fluffy duffy.
-Bu these things matter.
+But these things matter.
 Once you start paying attention to them you'll be amazed of their impact and how often that neglecting them is the root cause of problems.

 ### The 'soft' ones
 *a.k.a.
 The hard ones to master*